Glossary

 Examples:

-cleanis idempotent: the directory is empty whether run once or ten timesrestoreis idempotent: dependencies are installed to the same state regardless of repetitionbuildis NOT idempotent: each run may modify file timestamps, and some compilers embed timestamps in binaries
+cleanis idempotent: the directory is empty whether run once or ten timesrestoreis idempotent: dependencies are installed to the same state regardless of repetitionbuildis conditionally idempotent: the file system structure remains equivalent, but some compilers embed build timestamps in output binaries, causing byte-level differences between runs.
+For Structyl's orchestration purposes,buildis treated as idempotent since the semantic output is equivalent

 Language Target